aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/manage-eml-attachments-aspose-email-java/_index.md

 ## Implementation Guide

-Let's explore each feature step-by-step.
+Let's explore each feature step‑by‑step.

 ### Load an EML File

 #### Overview
-Learn how to load an existing EML file using Aspose.Email for Java.
-We'll use the `MailMessage.load` method with a specified path and `EmlLoadOptions`.
+Learn how to **parse EML files** and load them into a `MailMessage` object using Aspose.Email for Java.

 #### Code Snippet